UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 5. In the *Disks* blade, select the disk you would like to resize.

-    >[!Note]
+    > [!Note]
-    >Disks can only be resized when they are unattached from the VM or the virtual machine is deallocated.
+    > Disks can only be resized when they are unattached from the VM or the virtual machine is deallocated.

-6. In the disk's blade, input the desired size of the disk in GiB in the **Size** field.
+6. In the disk's blade, enter the desired size of the disk in GiB in the **Size** field.

-    >[!Note]
+    > [!Note]
     > - Disks can only be resized to a larger size.
     > - Although the process is the same for both managed and unmanaged disks, the two blades look slightly different.
-Examples for both have been included below.
+Examples for both are provided below.

 # [Resizing managed disks](#tab/tabid-1)